NoviScl/Design2Code/README.md

 - `metrics` contains the metric scripts for the evaluation.

 - `prompting` contains the code for running all the prompting experiments, including the actual prompts used.

+## License

+The data, code and model checkpoint are intended and licensed for research use only.
+Please do not use them for any malicious purposes.

+The benchmark is built on top of the C4 dataset, under the ODC Attribution License (ODC-By).

+## Acknowledgement

+Our testset is filtered from [C4](https://huggingface.co/datasets/c4), training examples are sampled from [Websight](https://huggingface.co/datasets/HuggingFaceM4/WebSight).
+Our model is finetuned based on [CogAgent](https://github.com/THUDM/CogVLM).
+Thanks for their awsome work!